werdnakof/DatabaseNotes/04_-_Storage.md

 * Variable format records: record itself self-described its format, may waste space compared to fixed format records

 **Blocks**
-* Each Track-Sector on disk contains a Block
+* Each track-sector on disk contains a Block
 * Records are packed into each Block
 * Block header: contains info such as
     * file id,